10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 Clap Crunches

-Clap crunches are a great exercise to work on your upper and lower abs.
+Clap crunches are a great exercise to work on your upper and lower abdominal muscles.

 • Clap your hands under each leg as you cycle with your legs.